ming71/CV_PaperDaily/README.md

 * FCOS: Fully Convolutional One-Stage Object Detection
 * Gaussian YOLOv3: An Accurate and Fast Object Detector Using Localization Uncertainty for Autonomous Driving
 * Single Shot Text Detector with Regional Attention
+* Towards More Robust Detection for Small, Cluttered and Rotated Objects
 <hr />
 <br>